 Probably the resource that is recommended to me the most about understanding your reproductive cycle is Taking Charge of Your Fertility.
 Whether you’re trying to get pregnant, or trying NOT to get pregnant, this book will help you understand the natural rhythms of your body.
 And when you understand that, you’re far more likely to give yourself a break when you get moody, to prepare beforehand for cramps, to not worry so much that you’re going to have an unexpected pregnancy, and so much more!

-My 22-year-old married daughter was telling me yesterday how millennials are really moving away from The Pill and hormonal birth control methods and more towards understanding fertility.
+Rebecca (my millennial married daughter) was telling me yesterday how millennials are really moving away from The Pill and hormonal birth control methods and more towards understanding fertility.
 I think that’s a great trend.

 Plus, it’s just a confidence booster.